markfarrell/relation-extraction/README.md

 ### Synopsis

-    ./civilize
+    civilize

 ### Description

 Reads a block of sentences from STDIN.

-Writes graph data in GraphML format to STDOUT.
+Writes graph data in GEXF format to STDOUT.

 ### Design